DaeHwanGi/DRLND_P3_Collab_Compet/report.md

 ### Plot of Rewards
 ![plot.png](image/plot.png)

-blue line represents max score at each epoch orange line represents average (over 100 episodes) score
+blue line represents max score at each epoch

+orange line represents average (over 100 episodes) score

 ### Result video
 [![Watch the video](image/youtube.png)](https://youtu.be/hOY0uCtpiTM)

 ### Future Work
+The way i see it, bad experiences in the buffer was the problem. if batch size and buffer size is big, there is a bigger probability of bringing bad experiences than good experiences.
+For avoid this problem, i want to apply prioritized replay buffer.